County Market Study Published

-A study of the residential real estate market indicated that the market shows a slight upward trend.
+A study of the residential real estate market indicated that the market shows an upward trend.

-A study of the real estate market for vacant lots indicated that the market shows a slight upward trend.
+A study of the real estate market for vacant lots indicated that the market shows an upward trend.

 It is the duty of the County Appraiser to value equitably and at fair market value all property identified as of January 1 of each year.
 This involves first determining if the property is taxable.
 Unless specifically exempted by the State of Kansas or by the State Board of Tax Appeals, all tangible assets, land and buildings and personal property in the State are taxable.
 The property must be accurately valued at its fair market value.
 Fair market value is the amount of money a well-informed buyer and a well-informed seller would accept for property in an open and competitive market without any outside influence.